LibraryCarpentry/lc-git/_episodes/03-sharing.md

 To https://github.com/<your_github_username/hello-world
  * [new branch]      master -> master
 Branch master set up to track remote branch master from origin.
-PS C:\github\hello-world> git status
-On branch master
-Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean
 ~~~
 {: .output}